 Thousands of commercial vehicles travel the roads every day throughout Texas and the rest of the nation.
 These include semi-trucks, tanker trucks, delivery trucks, buses, and more.
 Commercial drivers are held to higher safety standards than other drivers, but that doesn't mean they can't cause accidents.
 In fact, millions of people suffer serious injuries or die because of commercial truck accidents each year.

-If you were injured in a traffic accident by the negligence of a commercial vehicle, you need an experienced commercial vehicle attorney to identify the many unique elements that will come into play—from the extensive damages to the overwhelming aftereffects.
-The experienced commercial accident lawyers at Stewart J. Guss, Attorney at Law, are committed to aggressively advocating in defense of your claim.
+If you were injured or lost a close family member in a traffic accident caused by a negligent commercial vehicle driver, you need an experienced commercial vehicle attorney to identify the many unique elements that will come into play—from the extensive damages to the overwhelming aftereffects.
+The experienced commercial vehicle lawyers at Trust Guss Injury Lawyers, are committed to aggressively advocating in defense of your claim.
 With 20 years of experience, our large, dedicated legal team has the skill, knowledge, and determination to fight for the compensation to which you are entitled.
-Call us 24 hours a day, seven days at week, at 800-898-4877, or send us an email by .
+Call us 24 hours a day, seven days a week, at 800-898-4877, or send us an email by CLICKING HERE.

 Commercial Drivers and Accidents

 Because commercial drivers are professional drivers who spend much of their time behind the wheels of large vehicles, they are held to strict safety rules and regulations.
 In fact, both the Federal Motor Carrier Safety Administration (FMCSA) and the U.S. Department of Transportation (DOT) enforce strict regulations that govern truckers and other commercial drivers.
 Furthermore, each state implements additional safety standards.